Artistic Statement

 Research.
 Art.
 Heart.
 I strive to write pieces that are filled with heart, that come from the heart, that will touch the heart.
 Back to texture.
 Creating scenes and situations not solved sitcom-style but that address the bigger questions we have about life and love.

-I’ve documented literary and historical fiction, personal experiences, sexuality and sensuality, spirituality, family dynamics, infertility, the life of artists, and how someone disappearing affects the entire family, all through the lens of women protagonists.
+I’ve documented literary and historical fiction, personal experiences, sexuality and sensuality, spirituality, family dynamics, infertility, the life of artists, and how someone disappearing affects the entire family, usually through the lens of women protagonists.
 My plays and musicals are sometimes naturalistic, sometimes fantastical, or a combination; but there is always a strong essence of truth throughout.
 I use symbolism and metaphor, language/composition and silence.
 More and more I write into that space where the audience uses their imagination.
 My challenge to myself is to make each piece as theatrical as possible.
 Having graduated from both the BMI-Lehman Engel Musical Theatre Writing Workshop and the NYU Tisch Graduate Musical Theatre Writing Program, I expect and welcome a strong collaborative approach.

 I want theatre to be constantly ‘finding beauty’ even in the most mundane.
 To serve as a mirror, as a tool of compassion and clarity, to take our breath away and to weave us all together in humanity.
 I want theatre to be an explosion of creativity that invites the audience to participate and be moved.
 To breathe, laugh, cry or gasp together: the only medium that can do this.
 I am privileged and honored to answer this calling as a theatre writer, to create the space where connection happens.